hallsman89/Python-tasks/Python_Bootcamp/Day_00/README.md

 # Day 00 - Python Bootcamp

-### Exercise 00: Blockchain
+### Exercise 00:

-So, right now we don't know much about this blockchain's implementation, all we have is a file with some lines:
+all we have is a file with some lines:
 ```
 00000254b208c0f43409d8dc00439896
 000000434dd5469464f5cafd8ffe3609